Eslov/RP2040-CE-based-tool-assisted-input./README.md

 The RP2040 connecting to the pc needs a dedicated software to read images and input it to the pc.  *thinking of adding support for reading pre made tool assisted files for easier exicution without pc.

 I hope that this simple project would be helpful to al who wish to push the limits of the switch on offical hardware.
 With no modification.
 In theory you can plug this adapter to any switch and run it.
+And send input from the PC thus adding support for unsupported hardware to work on the switch.

 Many thanks to the RP2040-CE community for developping the wonderful firmware that would be needed for this project.
 And to my brother who wrote the software for this device.

+Shout out to the GIMX community for giving me inspiration for the way this device works.
+Although the GIMX project has quite down, their passions passes though.

 How to build